Explore our basecamps situated in the wild Arctic. Without road access they can only reached by boat safari during summertime.

 More than travel

 As part of Basecamp Explorer Spitsbergen’s efforts to be climate neutral, we add an additional CO2 and environmental investment of NOK 250 per guest.
-This is donated in its entirety to do good projects contributing to a sustainable future in our destinations.
+This is donated in its entirety to projects contributing to a sustainable future in our destinations.

 Clothing and equipment